robotcaresystems/RoboticsLanguage/README.md

 )
 ```

-The power of the RoL is in its ability to integrate mini-languages to build code abstractions.
+The power of the RoL is in its ability to integrate mini-abstraction languages:

 ```coffeescript
 # A finite state machine